 The chapel use fee covers the stipend for the sacristan.
 You are responsible for any monetary stipends for other persons, including the priest.
 Please be courteous, prepare their stipends ahead of time, and perhaps give them the stipends before the ceremony so that they will not be forgotten.

-Items such as floral decorations and stands, unity candles, and aisle carpets (runners) are not provided.
+Items such as floral decorations and stands, and unity candles are not provided.
 Runners are prohibited in Christ the King Chapel.
 You must arrange for these items yourselves.
 Floral arrangements and other appointments must work around the furnishings in the Chapel.
 Chapel furnishings and liturgical decorations cannot be removed or changed.

 - If there was a previous marriage, a death certificate or a Declaration of Nullity or annulment must be obtained.
 If needed, you will discuss this with the priest at the first interview.